Best Southern Food in Asheville—A Local’s Perspective

 A local favorite, Rocky’s Hot Chicken Shack nails its Southern-classic namesake with such aplomb that many Ashevilleans forget their chicken is not Asheville style, but Nashville style.
 Many of my close acquaintances still think I’m from the latter, so I understand the confusion.

-An order of their famous fried chicken starts off with just crisp breading and light spice.
-From there the heat is piled on to-taste.
-And the chicken doesn’t just come fried.
-Chicken wings with scratch-made dressing, and chicken pot pie.
+You've got chicken wings with scratch-made dressing, and chicken pot pie.
 Rotisserie chicken, grilled chicken, chicken and waffles, chicken salad, chicken thrown in a toasted roll and topped with pimento cheese and bacon.
 It's chicken out the wazoo and when you pair it with such signature Southern sides as fried green tomatoes or sweet potato casserole, any visitor here will soon become a regular.

 Hours: 11am to 9pm weeklong.
 I advise you get in line early, especially on the weekends.